-This potato soup is the perfect winter/fall/its starting to get cooler outside/crunchy leaves and for the love of Betsy enough with all the pumpkin dish.
-It’s potato-y with a hint of spicy and cheese, goes great with crusty bread or a side salad, but it’s not overwhelmed with cream or fake cheese (Velveeta, are you still eating that?
-Please stop).
+This potato soup is the perfect winter/fall/its starting to get cooler outside/crunchy leaves and for the love of Betsy enough with all the pumpkin dishes.
+It’s potato-y with a hint of spicy and cheese, goes great with crusty bread or a side salad, but it’s not overwhelmed with cream or cheese.
 It’s also hearty enough to stand on its own, topped with extra pepper and a sprinkling of grated cheese.
 Its exactly what I wanted, to help transition the kitchen into fall and winter.
 It makes a lot, enough to feed 8 adults heartily, and possibly more, and it’s waaaay better the second day.
 Also, it’s important to note that I didn’t peel my potatoes.
 The skins add more flavor and important things like fiber, plus who has time for that?

 6 slices of bacon, cut into 1-inch pieces (I used scissors)

 1 large or 2 small leeks, chopped small

 about 2.5-3 pounds of potatoes, I used a mixture of russet and red new potatoes, scrubbed well and chopped small with the skins on